 ABOUT PCA SERVICES

-PCA Services are a type of Home Health Care Service that helps people in Minnesota with their non-medical health related needs and day-to-day activities.
+Personal Care Assistant or PCA Services are a type of Home Care Service that helps people in Minnesota with their non-medical health related needs and day-to-day activities.
 The goal of Personal Care Assistant Services as with other Home Care Services is to help people live independently in their own homes and in the community as opposed to a facility.
 PCA Services are available to individuals of all ages with special health care needs and are a paid benefit under Medical Assistance or MinnesotaCare.
 PCA services can be provided through the fee-for-service program, Home and Community Based Services (HCBS) waiver programs, or through prepaid health plans (UCare, Etc.).

 - Activities of Daily Living including eating, toileting, grooming, dressing, bathing, transferring, mobility, and positioning.

 - Instrumental Activities of Daily Living including meal planning and preparation, managing money, shopping for essential items, performing essential household chores, communicating by telephone and other media and getting around and participating in the community.

 - Health Related Functions such as range of motion exercises, seizure intervention, or ventilator suctioning; and

 - Redirection and Intervention for Behavior including observation and monitoring.